 If possible, take the pad outside and give it a good shake and vacuum or dust mop the hardwood floor under the area rug.

-Whatever type of pad you choose, when you do a thorough cleaning of an area rug, remember to remove the pad and clean it as well.
+When you do a thorough cleaning of an area rug, remember to remove the protective pad underneath the rug and clean it as well.
 It is also a perfect time to give the hardwood floors underneath an inspection and cleaning.

 Spot Clean Stains